South Carolina Ports handled a record number of containers in October, marking its third busiest month in port history.

 About South Carolina Ports Authority

-South Carolina Ports Authority, established by the states General Assembly in 1942, owns and operates public seaport and intermodal facilities in Charleston, Dillon, Georgetown and Greer.
+South Carolina Ports Authority, established by the state’s General Assembly in 1942, owns and operates public seaport and intermodal facilities in Charleston, Dillon, Georgetown and Greer.
 As an economic development engine for the state, Port operations facilitate 225,000 statewide jobs and generate nearly $63.4 billion in annual economic activity.
 SC Ports is soon to be home to the deepest harbor on the U.S. East Coast at 52 feet.
 SC Ports is an industry leader in delivering speed-to-market, seamless processes and flexibility to ensure reliable operations, big ship handling, efficient market reach and environmental responsibility.
 Please visit www.scspa.com to learn more about SC Ports.